Face posets of tropical polyhedra and monomial ideals: Face posets

 \begin{example} We show the CP-order is distinct from the vertex-facet lattice and max-min poset by revisiting Examples~\ref{ex:max+min+subposet+vf} and~\ref{ex:max+min+noncovector}.

-First consider the monomial tropical polyhedron from Example~\ref{ex:max+min+subposet+vf} and the interval $[v,stvwY]$ in its vertex-facet lattice.
-For each element, the max of their vertices is a characteristic point other than $svw$, as it does not have a 2-witness.
-Therefore the corresponding interval in the CP-order is not a lattice as $sv$ and $vw$ have both $stvw$ and $svwY$ as minimal upper bounds, as shown in Figure \ref{fig:CP+nonlattice}.
+Consider the monomial tropical polyhedron introduced in Example~\ref{ex:max+min+subposet+vf}, and the interval $[B,ABCDE]$ of its vertex-facet lattice displayed in Figure~\ref{fig:CP+nonlattice}.
+For each element, the max of their vertices is a characteristic point other than $ABC$: the point $\max(A,B,C)$ is marked with a cross in Figure~\ref{fig:min+max+counterexample}, and is clearly not a characteristic point.
+Therefore the corresponding interval in the CP-order is not a lattice as $AB$ and $BC$ have both $ABCD$ and $ABCE$ as minimal upper bounds, as shown in Figure~\ref{fig:CP+nonlattice}.
 The corresponding interval in the max-min poset coincides with the CP-order, hence it differs from the vertex-facet lattice.

 Now consider the monomial tropical polyhedron from Example~\ref{ex:max+min+noncovector}.
-The point corresponding to $sv\tilde{w}$ is in the max-min poset, but is still does not have a 2-witness, and so is not a characteristic point.
+The point $\max(A,B,C) = (1,2,2)$ is now contained in the max-min poset.
+However, it is still not a characteristic point as it has no 2-witness or 3-witness.
 This shows the CP-order may be a strict poset of the max-min poset. \end{example}

-The previous results in this section demonstrates that there are many lattices that the CP-order may embed into, but we would like to find the smallest such lattice.
+The previous results in this section demonstrate that there are many lattices that the CP-order may embed into, but we would like to find the smallest such lattice.
 This motivates the following construction.
 Let $P$ be a partially ordered set, for some subset of elements $A \subseteq P$, we denote